Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 We create an ImplementationDataType for each ApplicationDataType.
 Figure 5.51 illustrates how to map the details.

+<-------------- multimodal context
+This diagram defines an AUTOSAR SW-Component that implements an algorithmic mapping from application-level data types to their corresponding implementation records.
+It shows two runnables that iteratively consume each ApplicationDataType, break it into sub-elements based on a RecordLayout, and emit ImplementationDataTypeElement instances.
+A single data flow chain connects an input RPort (“ApplicationDataType”) through the CreateType and create subElement runnables to an output PPort (“TypeContentFromRecordLayout”).
+This design encapsulates the transformation logic needed by an RTE or code-generator module to reconcile abstract data prototypes with concrete ECU memory layouts.

+• Component hierarchy
+  – One AtomicSwComponentType (“DataTypeMapper”)
+  – Two runnables: CreateType, create subElement
+  – No nested compositions or delegated sub-components

+• Ports & interfaces
+  – RPort: ApplicationDataType (data interface carrying ApplicationDataType prototypes)
+  – PPort: TypeContentFromRecordLayout (data interface for ImplementationDataTypeElement)
+  – One AssemblySwConnector linking ports to Runnables

+• Data flow
+  – Iterative loop («iterative») over all ApplicationDataTypes
+  – ApplicationDataType → CreateType → create subElement → ImplementationDataTypeElement → TypeContentFromRecordLayout

+• Key AUTOSAR concepts
+  – Runnable entities with explicit triggering via iterative scheduling
+  – AbstractProvidedPortPrototype (PPort) and AbstractRequiredPortPrototype (RPort)
+  – ApplicationDataType, ApplicationCompositeDataTypeSubElementRef
+  – ImplementationDataTypeElement as AutosarDataPrototype
+  – RecordLayout-based mapping

+• Scenario
+  – Code‐generation or RTE‐configuration step that transforms abstract application data definitions into concrete memory layouts for ECU software. ---------------------->
 Figure 5.51: algorithm to map the details of an application data type to the corresponding implementation data type according to the record layout

 [TPS_SWCT_01299] Relation of swRecordLayoutGroup to subElement (cid:100) For each swRecordLayoutGroup an appropriate subElement shall be created.
 This sub element is then reﬁned according to the approach sketched in ﬁgure 5.52.
 The algorithm shall be recursively applied applied to the newly created ImplementationDataTypeElements.
 As the record layout groups are nested, this recursion yields the complete structure in the ImplementationDataType. (cid:99)()